Veriqloud/kiwi_doc/general-doc/src/calibration.md

 # Calibration

+In standard operation, all calibration steps are performed automatically.

 When the system is turned on, we start with some default parameters (from config/defaults.txt).
 Some of them will be fine straight away but some might need to be updated.
 Generally, we are going to run some scripts controlled by `client_ctl.py` on Alice to find correct parameters.
 The general steps are the following: